What does it mean to be grateful? What does gratitude feel like? How do you connect the word grateful to a feeling, and even a state of being?

-2. Take a slow deep breath prior to each activity, and during each new activity: This will help you to connect more consciously to your feelings and awareness, thus increasing your awareness of feelings of gratefulness, and you will be aware of it as it happens.
+- Take a slow, deep breath prior to each activity, and during each new activity.
+This will help you connect more consciously to your feelings, thus increasing your awareness of feeling grateful, and speeding up how quickly you become aware of it as it happens.

-3. At the end of each day write down five (5) things for which you are grateful for that day.
-These five things, when you stop and think about them, you will remember how you felt about it; good, or happy or relaxed or content or silly or pleased, etc. I think you get the idea.
+- At the end of each day, write down 5 things from the day for which you are grateful.
+When you stop and think about these five things, you will remember how you felt about each one: excited, happy, relaxed, content, silly, pleased, etc. (I think you get the idea!)
 These things can be anything at all from the sublime to the ridiculous.
-Some days may have been really stressful or painful, maybe you’ll find appreciation and gratitude in that you made it through the day and are now in bed for the night.
-It might be as simple as a warm shower, or clean sheets on your bed, or that you’re aware and grateful that you actually functioned through the day.
+Some days may have been really stressful or painful, so maybe you’ll find appreciation and gratitude in that you made it through the day, and are now in bed, safe and sound, for the night.
+It might be as simple as a warm shower, or clean sheets on your bed, or that you’re aware and grateful that you actually functioned reasonably effectively through the entire day.
 Maybe when you stop and think about what you’re grateful for, you’ll remember that you saw the colors of the sunset and they were beautiful.
 This activity helps you focus on and feel connected to those moments in a very real and meaningful way.

-4. Share the Moment as it Happens!!
-Say out loud when you feel grateful.
+- Share the moment as it happens!!
+When you feel grateful, declare it out loud.
 Tell whomever you are with what you are grateful for at that moment.
-This makes the moment very real, and “a joy shared is a joy doubled” (old proverb)
+This makes the moment very real, and “a joy shared is a joy doubled,” to quote an old proverb.

-5. Ask your friends and family members what they are grateful for.
-This can be a good conversation to have and it moves you away from the usual complaining, negative conversations.
-Think about how different conversations would be if we were focusing on the good, uplifting happy moments instead of just the usual negative or complaining conversations.
-You might even laugh a little more and that could also be something you would feel grateful for!
+- Ask your friends and family members what they are grateful for.
+This can turn into a wonderful conversation, and at the very least it moves you away from the usual complaining, negative conversations we tend to fall into without thinking.
+Just imagine how different conversations would be if we were focusing on the good, uplifting, happy moments instead of the typical grousing, regretful or worrying-about-the-future conversations.
+You might even laugh a little more – and that could become something you’d also feel grateful for!